santiago Quartet represents the continuation of a mission which began in Merida, Mexico in 2005

 Another featured work on the forthcoming album, a commission by Will Todd, a favourite with our audiences.
 Todd’s 2012 work Call of Wisdom premiered at St Paul’s Cathedral for the Diamond Jubilee of HM Queen Elizabeth II, subsequently topping the Classic FM Charts.
 His Birthday Quartet, is complex, approachable, moving and attractive.

 Our focus is now on promoting the new album, with which we are lucky to have support from Classic FM.
-An album launch is planned, along with new collaborations featuring choral music and tango dancers.
-Sign up to our mailing list to receive information about current and future events and check out the What's On page for concert listings.
+We're launching and touring the album, as well as continuing with new collaborations featuring choral music and tango dancers.
+Sign up to our mailing list to receive information about current and future events and check out the Diary page for concert listings.